History of Formula One: 1958

+1959

+The 1959 season saw a surge in the use of mid-engine designs, and this season saw fierce competition between the works Cooper of Australian Jack Brabham and the private Cooper of Rob Walker driven by Moss.
+The Getrag-modified Citroën Traction Avant transaxle proved to be a tough competitor for the Coopers, so Walker switched to a transaxle manufactured by ex-Maserati engineer Valerio Colotti.
+The special transmission turned out to be more unreliable than the standard part, and Brabham took the title with Moss second.

+1960

+In 1960, Brabham in the Cooper-Climax dominated the F1 season, Moss in the Lotus won also, and eyes were on F2 races to see what the future would bring when capacity was reduced from 2500c in 1960 to 1500cc from 1961 onwards.

-For 1960 while Enzo Ferrari adopted a conservative attitude, claiming "the horses pull the car rather than push it."
+Enzo Ferrari adopted a conservative attitude, claiming "the horses pull the car rather than push it."
 It was probably disinformation: at the same time Ferrari was preparing for 1961 by designing mid-engined F2 and F1 cars.
-The Italian front-engined red cars were not only being effectively beaten by the British teams but thoroughly outclassed- the British rear mid-engined cars had considerably better road holding than the front-engined cars.
+The Italian front-engined red cars were not only being effectively beaten by the British teams but thoroughly outclassed – the British rear mid-engined cars had considerably better road holding than the front-engined cars.
 Although down on power, the British cars' superior handling and lesser demands on tyres more than made up the power deficit.
-It was obvious to everyone that rear-mid engined cars were the way to go at that point in time.
-Lotus and BRM introduced mid-engined machines.
+It was clear that rear-mid engined cars were the way to go at that point in time; Lotus and BRM soon introduced mid-engined machines.
 Walker's team switched to a Lotus 18 chassis.
-Moss gave Lotus its first Formula One victory at Monaco but his season was ruined by a serious crash at Spa, Belgium.
-Brabham took a second title with his Cooper, but Moss returned in time to win the final race of the season, the U.S. Grand Prix at Riverside, California.
+Moss gave Lotus its first Formula One victory at Monaco but his season was ruined by a serious crash at Spa-Francorchamps.
+Brabham took a second title with his Cooper, but Moss returned in time to win the final race of the season, the US Grand Prix at Riverside, California.